Icinga/icinga2/doc/6-object-types.md

 Measurement names and tags are fully configurable by the end user.
 The InfluxdbWriter object will automatically add a `metric` and `type` tag to each data point.
 These correlate to perfdata label and perfdata field (value, warn, crit, min, max) respectively.
-If a value associated with a tag is not able to be resolved it will be dropped and not sent to the target host.
+If a value associated with a tag is not able to be resolved, it will be dropped and not sent to the target host.

 The database is assumed to exist so this object will make no attempt to create it currently.